UnfinishedStuff/AS7262_Pi/README.md

 * **set_measurement_mode(mode)**

-Tells the breaout how to take measurements, MUST be passed a value of 0, 1, 2 or 3.
+Tells the breakout how to take measurements, MUST be passed a value of 0, 1, 2 or 3.
 Without setting this first no readings will be made and get_calibrated_values() will fail.

 0 = continuous VBGY readings every (integration time * 2.8 ms)